DrJessop/yoga-pose/app/Tutorial.md

     worker.work()
 ```

 This file is necessary for establishing a separate worker thread for the flask app.
-When the client submits a request to
+When the client submits a request to the backend, the Flask app then calls the worker thread to perform a job to prevent the Flask app from blocking.

 ### Flask API
 In this part of the tutorial, the different components of the Flask app will be discussed.